cjhang/notes/research/ideas.md

    > Do something like inverse the imaginary, or real part to create a conterpart image, then finding source in two complementary images

-7. ~~ALMACAL time domain data, can be used to trace the gas filaments fast motion in the early Universe?~~

-   > - the residual of the central point source may dominate the noise, which will create some fake variational signal.

 6. Adaption of high contrast imaging to the calibrators' imaging

    > In field of circumstellar disk or exoplanet fields, high contrast imaging technologies have been widely used, including Angular Diﬀerential Imaging (ADI, [Marois 2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...641..556M/abstract))  and Diﬀerential Polarimetric Imaging (DPI, [van Holstein 2018](https://ui.adsabs.harvard.edu/abs/2020A%26A...633A..64V/abstract)).